Otter's Head of Growth & Marketing on Sales in a PLG world, US vs China and building a winning growth team 💪🏻

 We met Chang back in June and were blown away by the gamut of experiences she has under her belt.

 An industry leader with 14+ years of experience in lead generation, user acquisition, life cycle marketing, social media marketing, and business strategy- we instinctively knew there was a lot we could unpack on all things growth.

 Rahul Krishnan from Toplyne (RK): Welcome to the Humans of PLG interview series, Chang!
-We would love to hear how you discovered growth as a role, coming from a world of Digital Marketing.
-Can you tell us about your journey?
+We would love to hear how you discovered growth as a role.
+Do tell us about your journey!

 Chang Chen (CC): I actually started as a chemical engineer.
 I learned how to manipulate data and how to structure my problem-solving.
 Soon, I pivoted into growth and marketing when I started an e-commerce company.
 Back then, we were doing things to help the company acquire and activate new users, before convincing them to make purchases.
 We were exploring and experimenting with different tactics and back then, no one called this growth.

 Many tactics that we were experimenting with back in the day are now referred to as growth.
 We were doing growth marketing, building onboarding flows and building viral loops.
 So yes, I started as an engineer and then I discovered my way into growth, as I was doing everything I can to grow my own company.

 (RK): What does growth mean to you today, Chang- and what are some of the key changes that you've seen happen over time?

 (CC): The function and responsibilities of growth are tied to the company stages.
 For Otter.ai we introduced a new way of meeting collaborations with automated notes and a centralized company knowledge repository.

 Our biggest competitor was and still is nowadays, paper and pen.
 We were asking the users to change their existing behaviour and we needed to gradually educate the market.